AACSB Minorities Affinity Group Takes Shape

 - Senior Coordinator, Member Engagement - AACSB International

-In partnership with founding co-chairs Earl Avery, Ed Davis, and Barron Harvey, AACSB International is delighted to announce the Minorities Affinity Group, a special peer networking group charged with facilitating open discussion and sharing among members self-identifying as a minority within their society and/or country of origin.
+In partnership with founding co-chairs Earl Avery, Ed Davis, and Barron Harvey, AACSB International is delighted to announce the Affinity Groups, a special peer networking group charged with facilitating open discussion and sharing among members self-identifying as a minority within their society and/or country of origin.
 “Many AACSB members are working to increase the number of minority deans at their institutions.
 While this is an important goal, it must be accompanied by strategies to support retention.
 All too often, [minority deans] are faced with unique issues that arise because of their social identity.
 The Minorities Affinity Group will provide a safe space in which they can discuss these issues, enter into supportive dialogue, and learn from each other’s experiences,” says Earl Avery, special assistant to the president and ombudsman at Bentley University.
 AACSB entrusts this group with bringing into view these critical issues and areas of support required to promote diversity among the membership, and with serving as key advocates advancing the mission, vision, and values of the organization.

 While promoting diversity is a long-standing cornerstone of AACSB, the development of this group is a timely response to recent events and is supportive of the AACSB Statement to Higher Education Community: Stand United for More Inclusive, Accepting Global Society.
 Ed Davis, interim dean at the Clark Atlanta University School of Business, shares how this peer group provides a more robust platform for inclusivity and best practice-sharing among the group: “I have attended various AACSB International workshops, seminars, and meetings for more than 20 years.
 The information gleaned during the formal sessions as well as the informal sharing has been instrumental in improving the overall operations and program offerings of our business school.
 However, at times many of the discussions [did] not to address issues that pertain to me as a minority at a minority-serving institution.
 I am elated that this new affinity group will allow the opportunity for those of like mind to more fully explore issues and share successes that are common to us and our institutions.”